What is Google Trends?

 How does Google Trends determine the location a search is made from?

-Every time a Google search is made, Google stores the IP address of the searcher and IP addresses can be roughly correlated to a geolocation.
+Via IP addresses.
+Every time a Google search is made, Google stores the IP address of the searcher, which can then be roughly correlated to their geolocation.
 This is the same data Google Trends uses when segmenting searches by region.

 Is Google Trends free?

-Glimpse is also free and enhances Google Trends with features like absolute search volume, trend alerts, seasonality analysis, forecasting, and more.
+Additionally, Glimpse is a free extension that supercharges Google Trends, adding features like absolute search volume, growth rates, trend discovery, tracking, and more.

 Google Trends was launched on May 10th, 2006 with this press release.
 It evolved from an earlier tool called Google Zeitgeist, which was introduced in 2001 to summarize annual search trends.
 Google Trends expanded on this concept by allowing users to explore patterns in search data over time and across various regions.